boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Changed group template behavior and structure
+* Added admin option to redirect to Blog Home within the Group

 = 1.4.1 =
 * Groupblog were not created for existing groups, now fixed
 * Fixing the issue above also solved main blog posts within groups